Living in Dundalk

-— and fortunately there are many resources available to help walk you through the process.
-We recommend contacting one of the non-profits below who are certified to provide free counseling services to Baltimore County homebuyers.
-Counselors at any one of these agencies can help:
+Fortunately there are many resources available to help walk you through the process.
+We highly recommend you start with one of the housing counseling agencies certified to provide counseling and home buyer certification to Baltimore County home buyers.
+Counselors at any one of these agencies can:

-- Help you clean up your credit record, if need be, and plan for the future
+- help you build your credit, if need be, and plan for the future

-So glad you asked – because you’ve got options.
+So glad you asked – because you’ve got options, and home values are strong in Dundalk.
 Brick row homes are in established neighborhoods, yours to personalize.
-Many have been renovated, but maybe you’d like to do your own.
-They’re sturdy as fortresses, with yards that give you green space and parking, but don’t occupy all your spare time.
+They’re sturdy as fortresses, with yards that give you green space and parking.
+Many are renovated, or maybe you’d like to do your own.

 You’ll find single detached homes, from small cottages to generous floor plans, in nearly all neighborhoods.
-Some are new; others have plenty of history and are ready to add yours.
+Some are new; others have lots of history and are ready for you to add yours.

-Waterfront homes span a wide variety – both in type, from new townhomes and detached homes, to all sorts of houses that may even have origins as second ‘seasonal’ homes.
-You’ll find plenty of places to check out – 14 of Dundalk’s 21222 neighborhoods touch waterfront – and many have local waterfront green spaces to add to the ‘I’m on vacation’ ambiance.
+Waterfront homes span a wide variety – both in type, from new town homes and detached homes, to all sorts of houses that may even have origins as second ‘seasonal’ homes.
+You’ll find plenty of places to check out – 14 of Dundalk’s 21222 neighborhoods touch waterfront – and many have local waterfront green spaces to add to the ‘I’m on vacation’ feel.

-You may need a real estate agent familiar with Dundalk, a mortgage lender, and a summary of available new homeowner programs and workshops.
+How about a real estate agent familiar with Dundalk, a mortgage lender who knows home buyer programs and grants?
 Maybe you’d like to talk with a housing inspector or a contractor experienced with renovations in the area.
 We can help.